 Imagine, as a youth, the delight of seeing a photograph you took appear magically on a piece of paper immersed in liquid.
-Appreciation for the artistic photographic image soon followed learning how the latent image appeared in the developer.
-Developing an ability to see, capture and print photographic images became a welcome challenge.
+After this initial enjoyment of the technical process and learning how the latent image appeared in the developer, my appreciation for the artistic photographic image soon followed.
+Developing an ability to visualize, capture and print photographic images became my welcome challenge.

-My first "real" camera (following a Kodak "Brownie") was a gift from my father...
-His prized 35mm German camera, a Zeiss-Ikon "Contax", vintage 1950.
-Despite my father's praise of the camera, my mother, a trained artist with a keen eye, frequently commented the pictures it produced lacked truly fine detail when the negative was enlarged..
+Following a Kodak Brownie, my first "real" camera came as a gift from my father.
+He wanted me to have his prized 35mm German camera, a Zeiss-Ikon Contax, vintage 1950.
+Despite my father's praise of the camera, my mother, a trained artist/painter with a keen eye, frequently commented the photographs it produced lacked fine detail when the negatives were enlarged..

-A family friend taught me the basics of traditional black & white film developing and darkroom printing techniques.
-Workshops with local photographers provided exposure to aesthetics of photography.
-As my interest deepened, my mother's comment rang clear.
-There really was a limit to the detail a 35mm negative could yield when enlarged.
-The work of famous photographers such as Strand, Evans, Weston, Adams and others, provided inspiration.
-Those photographers all used an old fashioned, large format "view camera" that required sheet film.
-Sheet films, typically 4"x5", 5"x7", 8"x10" in size (and larger), are many times the size of a 35mm negative and yield marvelous, sharp detail.
-The view camera requires tripod support and presents the image, upside down, on a glass viewing screen.
+Master photographers such as Strand, Evans, Weston, and Adams provided inspiration.
+Those photographers all used the classic large format "view camera" requiring sheet film.
+Sheet films, typically 4"x5", 5"x7", 8"x10" in size (and larger), many times the size of a 35mm negative, yield marvelous, sharp detail.
+The view camera requires tripod support and presents the image upside down on a glass viewing screen.
 This allows the photographer to compose the image carefully while working under a blanket like "dark cloth".
-Very old fashioned !
-That slower, contemplative process proved a wonderful model for more serious photography.
+By today’s technical standards - very old fashioned !
+Yet, I appreciated that the slower, contemplative process provided a wonderful model for serious photography.

-Encouragement came early in my photography life from a former assistant of Ansel Adams, Liliane De Cock, who worked at a New York publishing house.
-Liliane encouraged me to show my work to Mr. Adams on an upcoming trip to California.
+Encouragement came to me from a former assistant of Ansel Adams, Liliane De Cock, who worked at a New York publishing house.
+Liliane encouraged me, then age 26, to show my work to Mr. Adams on an upcoming trip to California.
 What a remarkable opportunity !
-Adams was most gracious and offered thoughtful suggestions atop strong criticism.
+I visited his home and he offered gracious and thoughtful suggestions atop strong criticism.
 To my surprise, he asked for a print of one image that he particularly liked !
-Today, the photograph is in the Center for Creative Photography Collection in Tucson, Arizona, as part of the Ansel and Virginia Adams Collection. (click here to see the image and Ansel Adams' response).
+Today, that photograph is in the Center for Creative Photography Collection in Tucson, Arizona, as part of the Ansel and Virginia Adams Collection. (click here to see the image and Ansel Adams's response).
 Workshops with Ansel Adams (and many other distinguished photographers I've admired) provide lasting benefits and prove the learning experience never ends.

-I often considered pursuing photography as a profession and, at times, took on projects including newspaper assignments, architectural photography, magazine advertising and even aerial photography.
+At times, I considered pursuing photography as a profession taking on projects including newspaper assignments, architectural photography, magazine advertising and even aerial photography.
 Professional work seemed very attractive from a financial standpoint.
-However, meeting others' demands proved far less rewarding to my soul compared to the enjoyment and satisfaction my personal work provided.
-I admired photographers who succeeded at doing both.
-However, I decided I would always be my best and only photography "client".
+However, satisfying the requirements of others proved far less rewarding to my artistic soul compared to the enjoyment and satisfaction my personal work provided.
+While I admired photographers who succeeded at doing both, I decided to be my best and only photography "client".
 Accordingly, my vocation is in businesses unrelated to photography.